osPrims/chatApp/README.md

 6. In your browser, open the URL `localhost:8080` from the address bar to see the chatApp in its glory. <br/>
    ![image](https://user-images.githubusercontent.com/70942982/143769693-7ec927e2-31ac-493d-86e9-1dd3209e83f7.png)

+Open the folder in your choice of editor to edit and make changes to the project.